 As a pilot for Horizon Air, you will be among the best in the regional airline industry as you fly throughout the West.
 To help keep you at the top of your game, we offer attractive compensation, development opportunities, the fastest path to our mainline carrier Alaska Airlines, and a great team that's known for its skill and close-knit teamwork.Follow Horizon Pilot Recruiting on Facebook

 From the rugged mountains to white sandy beaches, wild outposts to hip urban centers, we call the West home.
-Our pilot domiciles are in Seattle, Spokane, Boise, Medford, and Portland.
+Our pilot domiciles are in Seattle, Spokane, Boise, Medford, Portland, Everett, and Anchorage.

 From there, we fly to destinations throughout the United States and Canada.

 33 Embraer E175 aircraft

 We’re the only regional airline that uses RNP .1 space-based approaches on E175s so pilots can approach on curved paths into unique service airports.
 Our airplanes are certified to ILS CAT IIIa minimums, giving you the ability to land in as little as 600' visibility, and take off with only 300' with the heads-up guidance system.

 In addition to a performance-driven, family-like culture, we offer a total rewards package that amounts up to $90,000 for first-year pilots.
 Our package includes competitive compensation and per diem, comprehensive benefits, quarterly and annual bonus programs.
 Experience hire bonus and longevity pay match awarded to candidates with prior qualifying time.Get the details here

 - A minimum of 1,500 hours of total flight time or R-ATP qualified.